idiap/bob/doc/TutorialsMachine.rst

 with a bridge to `LIBSVM`_.
-The bridge functionality includes loading and saving SVM data files and machine models, which you can produce or download following the instructions found on `LIBSVM`_'s home page. |project| bindings to `LIBSVM`_ do not allow you to explicetly set the machine's internal values.
+The bridge functionality includes loading and saving SVM data files and machine models, which you can produce or download following the instructions found on `LIBSVM`_'s home page. |project| bindings to `LIBSVM`_ do not allow you to explicitly set the machine's internal values.
 You must use the associated trainer as explained on :doc:`TutorialsTrainer` to generate a valid :py:class:`bob.machine.SupportVector`.
 Once you have followed the instructions at :doc:`TutorialsTrainer`, you can come back to this page and